daos-stack/daos/docs/user/container.md

 ### Redundancy Factor

-Different objects in a DAOS container may belong to different object classes and have different levels of data protection.
-While this model gives a lot of control to the users, it also requires to carefully select a suitable class for each object.
+Objects in a DAOS container may belong to different object classes and have different levels of data protection.
+While this model gives a lot of control to the users, it also requires carefully selecting a suitable class for each object.
 If objects with different data protection level are also stored in the same container, the user should also be prepared for the case where some objects might suffer from data loss after several cascading failures, while some others